prestodb/tempto/expected-result-generator/readme.md

 SQL Result Generator
 ================

-This tool generates expected result files for use with the product-test framework's convention based tests.
+This tool generates expected result files for use with the Tempto's convention based tests.

 Building the tool
 -----------------